Thengal Kachari people

 The Thengal Kachari people are an indigenous ethnic group of Assam, India.
 They are a part of greater Bodo-Kachari family.
 They are mainly concentrated in the Jorhat, Golaghat, North Lakhimpur, Nagaon and Karbi Anglong districts.Their traditional festival is "Tora Chira" bihu.
 They commonly known as "Kachari" people.

 Etymology

 There are different theories regarding the origin of the term "Thengal".
 As per the census of India, 1891, the Thengal kacharis derive their name from an ancestor who is said to have ascended to heaven leg foremost.
 But according to Thengalratna Dr. Jogeswar Borah, earlier the Thengals used to wear a pantaloon called "Thenga" from which the name has been derived.

 They are also called as 'Rupowal' from their traditional occupation as silver washers in the Ahom rule.
 However, some people in recent time don't prefer this term.

 History

-Historical accounts on Thengals are very scarce.
-According to Hiteswar Borbaruah, some Kacharis used to procure silver in the Dhansiri river and were called Thengals or Rupowal.
+Historical accounts of the Thengals are very scarce.
+According to Hiteswar Borbaruah, some Kacharis used to procure silver in the Dhansiri River and were called Thengals or Rupowal.
 But earlier they were known by the name "Rupiya thakur".